cavaunpeu/willwolf.io-source/content/articles/gaussian-algebra-to-gaussian-processes-part-1.md

 )

 """
 The covariance matrix has off-diagonal values of -2.
-This means that if `x` trends above its mean, `y` will tend to vary *twice as much, but in the opposite direction, i.e. below its mean.*
+This means that if `x` trends above its mean, `y` will tend to vary *twice as much, below its mean.*
 """
 plot_2d_draws(
     mu=np.array([-5, -2]),